5 Signs Your Teenager is Asking for Help: Does my teen need to see a counselor?

 While this is a normal and healthy part of development, it is not an easy place for parents to be.
+Sometimes it can be difficult communicating or connecting with your teen because they don’t feel you understand.
 They must be able to let go of their children while still recognizing the warning signs of adolescent depression.
 This can be difficult because some moodiness is normal during the teenage years.

 Here are 5 signs that your teen may be suffering from atypical depression and asking for help.